- Scientific name: Capros aper

 - Distribution: Fairly widespread distribution throughout Europe being found in Scandinavian waters, throughout the Mediterranean and throughout the North East Atlantic.
 In Britain this species is most commonly found around the west coast of the British Isles.

-- Feeds on: Uses tube like mouth to feed primarily on very small crustaceans, marine worms, shrimps and prawns.
+- Feeds on: Uses tube-like mouth to feed primarily on very small crustaceans, marine worms, shrimps and prawns.

-- Description: Thin, oval shaped body – often described as looking like a flatfish on its side.
+- Description: Thin, oval-shaped body – often described as looking like a flatfish on its side.
 Dorsal fin made up of strong, spiky spines with a distinctive first spine and other fins and tail fin are small.
 Skin fairly rough to the touch.
 Eyes are very large and the mouth can be formed into a tube to suck up food.
 Colour is often bright orange or bright red, although some specimens can be a yellowish/beige colour with darker bars running down the length of the body.

 Feeding and Behaviour

 Boar fish live and feed on or around the seabed and often form into shoals.
 They look for small crustaceans and marine worms which they can pull out of the seabed with their extendable mouth which forms into a tube.
 As they are generally under 20cm in length they are prey for larger fish such as pollock, bass and cod and must spend the majority of their time looking out for predators while they search for food themselves.
 Boarfish can reproduce when they are around three years old and 10cm in length.
+In 2018 it was reported that dead boar fish had washed up around a number of locations across the south west of England with marine biologists unable to explain why the boar fish had appeared in such numbers.

 Rod and Line Catches